-- that every family becomes free from its dependency on chemical farming.
+- that every family becomes independent from chemical farming.

-- that every farmer introduces the Zero Budget Natural Farming Method.
+- that every farmer introduces the sustainable Zero Budget Natural Farming Method.

-- that organic food is sold for a fair price.
+- that the organic food yields fair prices.

-- that the ground water quality constantly improves as does the health of the people.
+- that the quality of the food (without chemicals) keeps improving, and with it, the health of the people.

 - That the farmers will never again be taken in by the agro-industry’s deceptions.